 \section{Fusion 2-Categories with a Tambara-Yamagami defect}

-We define and study the fusion 2-category with a ``Tambara-Yamagami defect".
-More specifically, our objective is to categorify Tambara-Yamagami 1-categories, which have a duality line, and to obtain a framework suitable to investigate these 2-categories.
+We define and study fusion 2-categories with a Tambara-Yamagami defect.
+More specifically, our objective is to categorify Tambara-Yamagami 1-categories, which possess a duality line.
 Going from Tambara-Yamagami 1-categories to the corresponding 2-categorical notion requires some care.
-Namely, it is too strong to require that the trivially graded factor be the fusion 2-category of 2-vector spaces graded by a finite abelian 1-group, as this implies that the fusion 2-category is strongly fusion \cite{JFY}.
+Namely, it is too strong to require that the trivially graded factor be the fusion 2-category of 2-vector spaces graded by a finite abelian (1-)group, as this implies that the fusion 2-category is strongly fusion \cite{JFY}.
 Thus, we will instead require that the trivially graded factor be equivalent to the 2-category of 2-vector spaces graded by a 2-group.

-We start by reviewingthe definition of Tambara-Yamagami 1-category.
+We start by reviewing the definition of Tambara-Yamagami 1-category.
 In \cite{TY}, Tambara and Yamagami introduced and studied fusion 1-categories associated to a finite group $A$, whose fusion rules are given by

 Further, they show that $A$ is necessarily abelian.
 Reformulating the above properties, we obtain the following definition.

 \begin{Definition} A Tambara-Yamagami 1-category is a $\mathbb{Z}/2$-graded fusion 1-category $\mathcal{C}=\mathcal{C}_+\oplus \mathcal{C}_-$ such that $\mathcal{C}_+$ is pointed and $\mathcal{C}_-\simeq \mathbf{Vect}$. \end{Definition}